sameeresque/pyALF/README.md

 # pyALF
 A python Absorption Line Finding Tool. pyALF looks for HI absorption lines in the spectra of quasars, and returns a list of absorption line systems.
+This package is currently tailored for KODIAQ survey comprising of high redshift quasars (z~ 2.2-2.7).
 This is done in two steps:

 1. Search for 'genuine' absorbers.
 2. Calculate the redshift of each probable Lyman alpha absorption, and look for corresponding Lyman series lines.
 By default, the code checks for all possible lines but an absorption system is flagged 'genuine' if atleast HI 1215 and HI 1025 are detected.